‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 • Extremely low-maintenance

-• Sends out lots of pups — who doesn’t love free plants?
+• Sends out lots of offsets (Who doesn’t love free plants?)

 Things to Watch Out For

-Handle your blue flame agave with care.
+Handle your ‘Blue Flame’ with care.
 It’s not a particularly spiky agave, but each leaf does have finely serrated edges and a sharp tip.
 Agaves contain compounds that can cause a rash called agave dermatitis in some people.

 close up of blue flame agave